VeeamHub/veeam-ansible/roles/veeam_vas/README.md

 - Install/Patch/Upgrade only supports SQL authentication (no Windows auth)
   - _This is a limitation of the Ansible Role and not the Veeam Product._
+- Starting with v12, PostgreSQL is installed instead of SQL Express.
 - After the upgrade, any Agent-base backups (VAW, VAL) that Veeam administers will need to be upgraded.
 - Optional plug-ins (see below) are not currently included in this collection
   - AWS Plug-in for Veeam Backup & Replication